 Margin = (1/1.59) + (1/2.38) = 1.05 = 105%

-Using the odds in decimal form, you can see how the compiler has achieved a target margin of exactly 5%.
+Using the odds in decimal form, you can see how bookmakers can make money by achieving a target margin of exactly 5%.
 Now that we’ve gotten or margins set, we have one final step and that is making sure your sportsbook is balanced.

 Maintaining balance as a PayPerHead Bookie

-When a bookmaker is able to maintain a balanced book in a certain market they stand to make the same amount of profit no matter what the outcome of the game is.
+When bookmakers are able to maintain a balanced book in a certain market they stand to make the same amount of profit no matter what the outcome of the game is, and ensure they make money.
 On the flip side, an imbalanced book is a boom or bust operation where one outcome could bring a huge payday while the other will see a massive hit to your bankroll.
 A bookie should be leaning more toward having a balanced book for reasons that will soon become obvious.
 This is what the above-mentioned compilers are aiming for.

 Keeping with the same tennis match from above, a balanced book would look something like this.